Slicer/Slicer/README.txt

 image analysis.

-3D Slicer is natively designed to be available on multiple platforms, including Windows, Linux and Mac Os X.
+3D Slicer is natively designed to be available on multiple platforms, including Windows, Linux and macOS.

 Build instructions for all platforms are available on the Slicer wiki: